China’s virus outbreak weighs on global business

-BEIJING (AP) — Global business is catching a chill from China’s virus outbreak, with even the gaming industry taking a hit.
+BEIJING (AP) — Global business is catching a chill from China’s virus outbreak.

 Mink breeders in Denmark called off a fur auction because Chinese buyers can’t attend due to travel curbs imposed to contain the disease.

-Airlines have canceled 25,000 flights to and within China, according to travel data provider OAG.
+Airlines have canceled 25,000 flights to and within China after ticket sales collapsed, according to travel data provider OAG.
 General Motors Co. and other automakers are telling employees to limit travel to China, their biggest market.

 On Tuesday, the Chinese gambling enclave of Macau announced it was closing casinos for two weeks as a precaution.
-The territory is a major revenue source for U.S. casino operators Wynn Resorts Ltd. and Las Vegas Sands Corp.
+The territory is a big moneymaker for U.S. casino operators Wynn Resorts Ltd. and Las Vegas Sands Corp.

+Hyundai Motors, meanwhile, said it is suspending production in South Korea due to disruptions in the supply of parts as a result of the outbreak.
+It said it is seeking alternative suppliers in other regions.

 Global companies increasingly rely on China, the world’s No. 2 economy, as a major buyer of food, cars, movie tickets and other goods.
 But that has left them more exposed than ever to the pain of its latest abrupt slump.

-The Singapore Air Show, due to open next week, announced Tuesday it was cancelling a business conference due to the absence of Chinese participants.
+The Singapore Air Show, due to open next week, announced Tuesday it is canceling a business conference due to the absence of Chinese participants.

 Tourism revenue in Thailand and other Asian destinations that rely on China for up to 30% of their foreign visitors plunged after Beijing canceled group tours.
 Businesspeople were told to put off foreign trips.

-“Many national as well as international events are now already cancelled,” the chief executive of Kopenhagen Fur, Jesper Lauge Christensen, said in a statement.
+“Many national as well as international events are now already canceled,” the chief executive of Kopenhagen Fur, Jesper Lauge Christensen, said in a statement.

-The cooperative of 1,500 Danish breeders who account for 40 percent of global mink production called off this month’s auction of 2 million skins.
+The cooperative of 1,500 Danish breeders who account for 40% of global mink production called off this month’s auction of 2 million skins.
 Most of the group’s exports usually go to China and Hong Kong.

+Italy could lose up to 4.5 billion euros ($5 billion) in tourism revenue this year as virus fears keep visitors away, polling agency Demoskopika said in a study released Tuesday.

+In Milan’s luxury MonteNapoleone shopping district, dozens of luxury brands decked out their windows for Chinese New Year.
+But wealthy Chinese shoppers have failed to arrive in their usual numbers.

 China already was dealing with the impact of a tariff war with Washington and a separate outbreak of African swine fever that does not infect people but has disrupted pork supplies, causing food prices to soar.

-Authorities have suspended most access to Wuhan, a manufacturing center at the center of the outbreak, and surrounding cities in Hubei province with a total of 50 million people.

-The eastern city of Hangzhou, the home of e-commerce giant Alibaba Group and a center for telecom technology companies, imposed restrictions on movement in the city and said checkpoints will be set up to measure temperatures of passersby.

 Streets and subways in many cities are still largely empty even after most of China officially returned to work this week.
-Thousands restaurants and cinemas have been closed to prevent crowds from gathering — causing Hollywood studios to lose out on Lunar New Year ticket sales, usually a revenue high point for the industry.
+Thousands of restaurants and cinemas have been closed to prevent crowds from gathering.
+Hollywood studios lost Lunar New Year ticket sales, usually a revenue high point for the industry.

 Officials express confidence China can weather the latest trouble but forecasters say it could knock up to 1 percentage point off this year’s growth, which might fall to as low as 5.2%.
 The economy already was expected to slow after hitting a multi-decade low of 6.1% last year.